 With mammoths like Facebook and Google coming under the scanner due to privacy and data security concerns, GDPR, or the General Data Protection Regulation came into effect in Europe.
 This forced many companies to change operational procedures, data storage and workflow handling, and in some cases, even overhaul the entire infrastructure.

 However, this much talked about legislature also brought in a lot of clampdowns and opportunities in the field of Web Scraping.
 In this article we go deep into what changes will come into effect for data scraping companies and individuals.

 During the Halloween month, we decided to go with the spooky spirits and write a piece where we analysed different US cities based on the number of haunted places they had.

 We created a state-wise and city-wise frequency chart as well as a heatmap of the US to make sure that you knew what are the chances of you getting spooked.
 A word map analysis also helped understand how people describe spooky places and which words are more common in description of these places.

 We kept one of the most debated article for the year end (hoping people would be more merry due to the holiday spirit).
 Coming to the point, in case you have been using APIs, for your data needs, you must be knowing how easy it is to use them; all you need to do is pass some parameters and you would be getting a JSON/XML in response, which you can then use.

-API functionalities generally don’t change frequently and even if a minute change does take place, you will be receiving an updated documentation for the same.
+API functionalities generally don’t change frequently and even if a minute change does take place, you will be receiving updated documentation for the same.
 So, is it better than Web Scraping?
 Well, as you might have heard, easier is not always the better.
-Read this end of the year article to find out more.
+Read this end-of-the-year article to find out more.

 This wraps up the summary of the articles from the year 2018 that you must read.
 Comment if you wanted some other article from our blog on this list!